 Any variations of your brand’s name

 Excluding grammatical variations, you should include any variations of your brand's name.
 For example, if your brand is Coca-Cola and you are searching for the keyword Coca-Cola, you should also search for a keyword Coke.
 The reason is that people don't always use your brand's full name, and you don't want to miss anything important.

 Potential misspellings of your brand’s name

 Include the misspellings you are aware of, and keep an eye on the conversations about your brand to discover more.
 Then refine your keywords by including as many misspellings as possible.
 This is important, as your client won't forgive you for not replying to their complaint just because they've misspelt the name of your brand.

 Catchphrase, slogan or tagline

 If you have a particular catchphrase deeply associated with your brand, it makes sense to monitor it, too, as it maybe mentioned instead of the real brand name.

 Monitor the brands of your primary (at least) competition.
 Monitoring competitors on social media and the Web provides you with amazing opportunities for social selling, as well as tells you how well your competitors are managing their social media marketing strategy.

 Type 2: Persona

 Your CEO might not be the one to participate in all industry-related Twitter chats, give interviews or even have a Facebook page.
 Still it's recommended you monitor mentions of the main person in your company, as any negativity associated with their name might affect the reputation of your company.
-News sites don't usually check twice before writing something controversial, and any 5 minute lecture on a conference can result in a chunk of positive or negative online mentions.
+News sites don't usually check twice before writing something controversial, and any 5 minute lecture on a conference can result in a chunk of positive or negative social mentions.